eibenp/homebridge-gree-airconditioner/README.md

 * Lights of the AC unit can't be controlled.
 * Additional device functions (e.g. health mode, sleep, SE) are not supported.
 * Horizontal swing control is not supported, it remains the same as set directly on the device.
+* GREE AC units do not support temperature ranges in auto mode, so temperature ranges have zero length in Home App.
+* GREE AC units are not able to display decimals of temperature values (if set to half a degree, e.g. 21.5 °C, then unit display may not be in sync with temperature set in Home App).
+* There is no way to get current heating-cooling state from the AC unit in auto mode, so displayed state in the Home App is based on temperature measurement, but internal sensor is not precise enough to always display the correct state.

 ## Installation instructions